grofit/halp-i-want-to-learn-how-to-code/thinking/what-is-code.md

 So as we go through we will hopefully see how we can tell a computer to print out text to the screen.
 The action we want achieve will always be the same but the **Syntax** required will be slightly/moderately different depending on the language.

 > Dont worry too much about this for now, we will touch much more on it later as we learn more about basic code and see how it differs between languages.

+Now that we have covered this high level stuff lets look at the most basic thing in code, a variable.